paulofellix/ng-vertical-timeline/README.md

 ```

-3 - Add the selector ng-vertical-timeline to your componenent:
+3 - Add the selector <b>ng-vertical-timeline</b> to your componenent:

 ```html